-Search through 162 rentals featured in Moffat and find a great accommodation for a relaxing holiday.
-With HomeToGo you can instantly search and compare the prices of each property from various providers to find the best deal and save up to 10%.
+Explore 164 rentals featured in Moffat and find a great place for a relaxing holiday.
+With HomeToGo you can instantly search and compare the prices for each property from various providers to find the best deal and save up to 43%.

 Recommended holiday lettings in Moffat

-Rent a holiday apartment, home or cottage in Moffat: from £33 per night
+Rent a holiday home, apartment or cottage in Moffat from just £20 per night

 Popular holiday rental amenities in Moffat

 Check out our climate diagram to find the perfect month for your holidays.
-July is the warmest month of the year in Moffat with temperatures reaching a maximum average of 19°.
-Conversely, January is the coolest month in Moffat, with temperatures going under 3°.
-Bring your umbrella in December, the rainiest month of the year!
+July is the warmest month in Moffat, with average daily maximum temperatures of 19°.
+However, temperatures can go lower than 3° in Moffat in January.
+The rainiest month is July, while the driest month is February.